intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 dotnet new --install .\
 ```

-Note that, when installing the templates from source, the reference to the `IntelligentPlant.IndustrialAppStore.Authentication` NuGet package in projects generated using templates may use an incorrect version.
+Note that, when installing the templates from source, the reference to the `IntelligentPlant.IndustrialAppStore.Authentication` NuGet package in projects generated using templates will specify an incorrect version.
 You will have to update generated projects to use the correct package version, or replace the package reference with a project reference to the `IntelligentPlant.IndustrialAppStore.Authentication` project in this repository.

 # Creating an App using Visual Studio